 exactly the same data, but it isn't quite as easy to read.

-the current is higher (the curve is lower because discharge current is
+that a the current is higher (the curve is lower because discharge

-defined as negative current) during the first half hour when I was
+current is defined as negative current) during the first half hour

-playing Pocket Tanks.
-This game demands more graphics processor
+when I was playing Pocket Tanks.
+This game demands more graphics

 The uptick at the very end is when I plugged the computer back in to capture the screen shots.
 The voltage had increased abruptly because the battery was being charged.

-12.3 volts, but during the very first part of the discharge, it
+about 12.3 volts, but during the very first part of the discharge,

-decreases by over a volt.
-Then the voltage on the battery decreases
+it decreases by over a volt.
+Then the voltage on the battery

-pretty linearly (except for the kink when I quit Pocket Tanks and the
+decreases pretty linearly (except for the kink when I quit Pocket

 Because the batteries die on their own, it is not a good plan to buy a spare battery unless you actually use it often.
 It will die almost as fast as the primary battery.
 When you do buy a new battery, try to determine the date of manufacture and pick a fresh one, just as you would look at the expiration dates on milk cartons at the supermarket.
 Batteries sold at discount have probably already expired and the vendor knows it.
 That's why he sells them cheap.
 Batteries for computers that are currently in production are probably fairly fresh as the stock will be consumed.
 This assumes that the computer manufacturer properly allocates batteries to production and aftermarket sale.
 Batteries for computers long out of production will almost certainly be stale.
 If you buy a laptop computer at the end of its production run and the battery model is not being reused in current production, then you can be pretty sure that you'll only be able to find stale batteries as replacements when you need one.
 If you do go for the "end of product life" computer at closeout discount, try to pick one that uses a battery that has been carried over to the newest model.
 That way, when you need a battery, there might still be some in current production.